GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/tutorial.md

 option to `Preview on port 8080`.
 You should see a running version of the app and interact with it as usual.

-## Make a change
+## Modify the app

+### Testing changes

-Make a simple change to the app such as changing the app title from:
+Now that you have the app running, let's make a simple change to the app such as changing the app title from:

 ```python
 st.title("SQL Talk with BigQuery")